What makes SharePoint a good choice for cloud-based document management?

 The software market offers multiple cloud-based document management solutions.
 Some of them are industry-specific and designed for banking, healthcare, construction & engineering, etc. For example, Clio is used in legal practice document management.
 Others are known as universal and suitable for any industry.
 For example, a document management system based on SharePoint Online (you can try our demo to see how it works), an Office 365 component, is an example of a universal cloud-based solution.
-Let’s analyze features of SharePoint Online document management system (SharePoint Online DMS) and define features that are essential for small businesses, enterprises and regulated industries.
-We’ll also have a look at several alternatives to SharePoint Online DMS.
+Let’s analyze cloud-based document management by an example of a SharePoint Online document management system (SharePoint Online DMS), particularly:

 SharePoint Online DMS provides numerous features, specifically:

 - Capture.
 SharePoint Online DMS uses third-party optical character recognition (OCR) tools to convert paper documents into searchable PDF files.